telerik/kendo-ui-core/docs/api/javascript/data/binder.md

     kendo.bind(document.body, viewModel);
     </script>

-## Class methods
+## Class Methods

 ### extend

-Creates a new binding which inherits from the kendo.data.Binder class.
+Creates a new binding which inherits from the `kendo.data.Binder` class.

 #### Returns